c-blake/bu/doc/hyperfine.md

    the whole shape of the distribution in which case you generally need many more samples.
 This is not the goal toward which I have seen the tool applied.

-2. It abuses +- / ± notation to NOT be mean ± Δmean, but mean & estimated sample
-   standard deviation; Trimming outliers does NOT fix this.
-Usual invocation of Central Limit Theorem is that means are Gaussian (only 2 param distro shape) even when data is not.
-This is just to motivate the ± notation / its T-test origins.
-If you don't like standard error or standard deviation of the mean estimate, the T-test equivalent is another argument.  { Real "dt" data tend to be heavy enough-tailed to need Levy Stable not Gaussian (or not even IID, but needing moving block bootstrap combined w/distributional homogeneity tests!) and the classical framework collapses. }

-3. Terminal output actually adds noise to measurement.
+2. Terminal output actually adds noise to measurement.
 Flashing isn't free.
    This is a bad default.

-4. Outputs are terminal-friendly BUT hard-to-parse, inducing need for `--export-FOO`.
+3. Outputs are terminal-friendly BUT hard-to-parse, inducing need for `--export-FOO`.
 Just emitting easy to parse would be better.

-5. Poorly advertised heuristic timeLim leading to 3sec of many 1000s of runs.
+4. Poorly advertised heuristic timeLim leading to 3sec of many 1000s of runs.

-6. More generally, baked-in time-scale assumptions in both heuristics and number of decimals when for real users these things vary from at least 10s of microseconds to 10s of seconds.
+5. More generally, baked-in time-scale assumptions in both heuristics and number of decimals when for real users these things vary from at least 10s of microseconds to 10s of seconds.

-7. Suggests "5 ms" as a lower bound to measurement resolution is mostly an artifact of how few decimals he formats floats as (see 5).
+6. Suggests "5 ms" as a lower bound to measurement resolution is mostly an artifact of how few decimals he formats floats as (see 5).
 I often get roughly single digit microsecond errors with `tim` (roughly 100..1000X better, in variance terms 10,000 to a million times better) on Linux.